← Back

 When the tree meets the parish

-Theoretical ancestors vs. the local marriageable population
+Theoretical ancestors vs. the local breeding population

 Ancestors required (2n)